-In the past, our results of operations have fluctuated significantly from quarter to quarter and are expected to continue in the future.
-Historically, our direct marketer of hybrid corn seed, Landec Ag, has been the primary source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during our second quarter).
-In addition, Apio can be heavily affected by seasonal and weather factors which have impacted quarterly results, such as the high cost of sourcing product during the first quarter of fiscal year 2002 due to a shortage of essential value-added produce items which had to be purchased at inflated prices on the open market in December 2001 and January 2002.
+In the past, our results of operations have fluctuated significantly from quarter to quarter and are expected to continue to fluctuate in the future.
+Historically, our direct marketer of hybrid corn seed, Landec Ag, has been the primary source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during our third and fourth fiscal quarters).
+In addition, Apio can be heavily affected by seasonal and weather factors which have impacted quarterly results, such as the high cost of sourcing product in December 2003 and January 2004 due to a shortage of essential value-added produce items which had to be purchased at inflated prices on the open market.
+Our earnings may also fluctuate based on our ability to collect accounts receivables from customers and note receivables from growers.
 Our earnings from our Food Products Technology business are sensitive to price fluctuations in the fresh vegetables and fruits markets.
 Excess supplies can cause intense price competition.
 Other factors that affect our food and/or agricultural operations include: